LimnoTech/Forum-GitHub/README.md

 ####Outline:
+If you haven't created a GitHub account, please do so now to follow along [https://github.com/pricing​](https://github.com/pricing)

 * Intro to version control, Git and GitHub (Anthony)
 * Basic Git commands and vocabulary (Steve)
   * Commit, sync, push, pull, clone, fork, pull request